emanic/calico/master/reference/calicoctl/setup/kubernetes.md

 | k8sCAFile (K8S_CA_FILE)           | Location of a CA for accessing the Kubernetes API, e.g. /path/to/ca.                                      | string
 | k8sToken (K8S_TOKEN)              | Token to be used for accessing the Kubernetes API.                                                        | string

-> Note that all environment variables may also be prefixed with "CALICO_", for
-> example "CALICO_DATASTORE_TYPE" and "CALICO_KUBECONFIG" etc. may also be used.
-> This is useful if the non-prefixed names clash with existing environment
-> variables defined on your system
+<div class="alert alert-info" role="alert"><b>Note</b>: All environment variables may also be prefixed with "CALICO_", for example "CALICO_DATASTORE_TYPE" and "CALICO_KUBECONFIG" etc. may also be used.
+This is useful if the non-prefixed names clash with existing environment variables defined on your system.</div>

 ## Examples